 Think about how many devices you’re going to need to power while boondocking.
 Will you be using a mini-fridge and lighting continuously?
 Are you only bringing one along to power cooking equipment once a night and charge phones and laptops intermittently?
 Look at the power capacity to determine which is best suited to your needs.

 Roof Mounted Panels vs. Portable Panels

 The solar panel design refers to their capacity and setup style.

 The capacity of EcoFlow’s solar panels ranges from 110Wh to 400Wh, meaning the number of solar panels you need also depends on their capacity.

 The design also affects how much power they generate.
 Roof-mounted setups are the most prevalent but have some drawbacks for motorhome users.
 For one, the fixed positioning limits their angle of exposure.
 Also, the roof set up means you must park in a specific direction for optimal exposure.

 Mounted rooftop panels do have the advantage of being able to capture power while you’re on the road, which can be a huge benefit.

 You don’t have to mount your solar panels on the roof or side of your motorhome, though.
 With portable panels, you can position the solar panels at the optimal angle and to face true south for maximum light exposure.
 Flexible solar panels can also be a viable option.

 The Pew Research Center recently reported that residential solar power installations have increased steadily.
 More and more people are going solar, whether for boondocking, casual camping, or home backup.

-It puts customization in your hands, letting you choose your size of lithium iron phosphate battery (2kWh, 5kWh), with stackable capacity that lets you connect up to three batteries for maximum power supply.
+It puts customisation in your hands, letting you choose your size of lithium iron phosphate battery (2kWh, 5kWh), with stackable capacity that enables you to connect up to three batteries for maximum power supply.